pietrobe/pietrobe.github.io/_pages/about.md

   - /about.html
 ---

-As a computational mathematician my focus is in numerical analysis and PDEs modelling through large-scale simulations, particularly in solar physics research, computational neuroscience, and electrophysiology.
+I am a computational mathematician and my focus is in numerical analysis and PDEs modelling through large-scale simulations, particularly in solar physics research, computational neuroscience, and electrophysiology.

 Currently, I am a postdoctoral fellow at the **Simula Research Laboratory** in Oslo.